BloomTech-Labs/city-data-comparison-ds/flask-docker-master/README.md

 # flask-docker
-Fast and easy way to ship Python web apps, anywhere.
-Be shipping 🚀

-Building apps using Python is fun.
-But shipping them, not so much (unlike PHP & NodeJS, which are supported almost everywhere) However, Docker makes it really easy, here is how:

 - `Flask`: Web app framework.
 You could take any other WSGI framework
 - `Gunicorn`: Production grade App server for Python
 - `Whitenoise`: Serving static files (js, css, images etc)